 - 5 Things CIOs Should Know About Prescriptive Analytics – CIO

 - The Future of Big Data?
-Three Use Cases of Prescriptive Analytics –
+Three Use Cases of Prescriptive Analytics –Datafloq

 Social Media on the Outer?

-One of the more interesting predictions from the pundits is the imminent decline in the importance of social media, particularly for managing customer service.
+One of the more interesting predictions is the imminent decline in the importance of social media.
+This is particularly for managing customer service.

-After hearing over and over about the centrality of social media to just about everything marketing and customer service-wise, one might be forgiven for thinking that the trend should be heading in the opposite direction.
+We've been hearing over and over about the centrality of social media to just about everything.
+Of course, this includes marketing and customer service.
+One might be forgiven for thinking that the trend should be heading in the opposite direction.

 What is at the bottom of this decline?
-Customers surveyed about their reasons for not using social media for customer service in the same study cited long response times, limited functionality and limited usefulness for complex issues.
-It seems like there is a role for good old fashioned in-person customer service after all!
+Well, customers talked about their reasons for not using social media for customer service.
+In the same study, they cited long response times, limited functionality and limited usefulness for complex issues.
+Overall, it seems like there is a role for good old fashioned in-person customer service after all!

 For more information on these trends, go to: